-Jumping into live streaming in 2024?
+Jumping into live streaming in 2025?
 It’s the perfect time to share what you love and maybe even make a career out of it.
-Crafted from our team's personal streaming journeys and insights from our wide community of streamers we've distilled a ton of expert advice into this beginner-friendly guide.
+We've gathered insights from experienced streamers and our community to bring you this beginner-friendly guide.

-We will walk you through every step, making things simple and clear — from picking out your gear to engaging with your community and everything in between.
-We’ll cover how to make your stream stand out and explore finding your niche, the best platforms for you, and how to keep your audience coming back for more.
+We’ll walk you through everything you need to know, from choosing the right gear to growing an engaged audience.
+We’ll cover how to make your stream stand out, explore finding your niche, the best platforms for you, and how to keep your audience coming back for more.

 Ready to start?
 Let's dive in and make your streaming dream a reality, step by step.